darinz/DL/12_CV/01_fundamental_concepts.md

 ### Digital Images
 A digital image is a 2D array of pixels, where each pixel represents the intensity or color value at that location.

+> **Explanation:**
+> A digital image is like a grid of tiny squares (pixels), where each square has a number that represents how bright or what color it should be.
+Think of it like a mosaic where each tile has a specific value.

 **Mathematical Representation:**
 ```math
 I(x, y) = \begin{cases}